Difference between MySQL Text vs Varchar

 CREATE TABLE Books (BookID INT AUTO_INCREMENT PRIMARY KEY, BookName VARCHAR (255), Body LONGTEXT NOT NULL, Price INT NOT NULL);

-Hence, the TEXT type supports a family column kind which is aimed to be a high capacity character storage data type.
-The tiniest TEXT type named TINYTEXT bonds the identical character length as VARCHAR.
-The TEXT type holds character strings other than collation and binary character set.
-Therefore, on the basis of this character set, the sorting and comparisons take place.
-If the truncation of trailing spaces from the Text values is exceeded when inserting into the table columns, then MySQL often produces a warning irrespective of the SQL mode.
+Hence, the TEXT type supports a family column kind aimed to be a high-capacity character storage data type.
+The tiniest TEXT type, TINYTEXT, bonds the same character length as VARCHAR.
+The TEXT type holds character strings other than collation and binary character sets.
+Therefore, the sorting and comparisons take place based on this character set.
+If the truncation of trailing spaces from the Text values is exceeded when inserted into the table columns, MySQL often produces a warning irrespective of the SQL mode.
 This is because the Text table column does not contain any DEFAULT value.

 For demonstration: